Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced [Your profession] I think I’d be a great fit to be considered for this job.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced individual in [Your profession] I am confident that I will make a perfect fit for this role.

-Thank you for your consideration of my application.
-I am looking forward to having a conversation with you.
+Thank you for taking a look at my application.
+I am looking forward to hearing from you.

 Sincerely,